exein-io/pulsar/crates/modules/rules-engine/README.md

 ## Rules

-Default rules folder is `/var/lib/pulsar/rules`.
-Each rule file is a `yaml` file containing a list of rules with the following required fields:
+Default rules folder is `/var/lib/pulsar/rules`, searched recursively: every `toml` file below it is loaded as a rule file.
+Each file holds an array of tables under the `rules` key, where every rule has the following required fields:

 - `name`: a unique name for identifying the rule
 - `type`: the type of event to match (e.g. `FileOpened`, `Exec`, `NetworkConnection`)